 Historic Records

-As with any Landmarks project, the process should begin with historic records.
+As with any Landmarks project, the process should begin with historical records.
 As the architect, I need to determine if the building is an individual landmark or within a historic district.
-We will identify the building style, original architect, construction date, find historic photos, document the existing conditions, etc.
+We will identify the building style, original architect, and construction date, find historical photos, and document the existing conditions.

 Rooftop Additions to a Landmark Townhouse

-A vertical enlargement to a Landmark Townhouse will be reviewed for appropriateness of size, visibility, architectural form, materials, color, and architectural features.
+LPC will review a vertical enlargement to a Landmark Townhouse for appropriateness of size, visibility, architectural form, materials, color, and architectural features.
 The bottom line is that the LPC does not want you to ruin the existing character of the building or neighborhood.
 You should always have respect for the original architecture for two reasons.
 First, it will make things easier with LPC.
-Second, is that you will probably have greater architectural character within the final product if you respect the original design.
+Second, you will have greater architectural character within the final product if you respect the original design.

 Rooftop additions of any significant size will be subject to a public hearing and commission review.
-If it is only one story and falls within the LPC guidelines, it can be reviewed at staff level.
-This will be ideal if you are hoping to move the project along and not get caught up in what we affectionately refer to as “Landmarks Hell”.
+It can be reviewed at a staff level if it is only one story and falls within the LPC guidelines.
+This review type will be ideal if you hope to move the project along and not get caught up in what we affectionately refer to as “Landmarks Hell.”

 Rear Yard Addition to a Landmark Townhouse

-When proposing a rear yard addition to a landmark structure we need to analyze the block and identify what other properties have existing additions that are not original to the building.
-This analysis must include the height and depth of the existing additions.
+When proposing a rear yard addition to a landmark structure, we need to analyze the block and identify what other properties have existing additions that are not original to the building.
+This analysis must include the height and depth of the existing enlargements.

 If the rear yard addition is not visible from the street at any point, this will be an advantage in the review process.
-If the enlargement is visible from the street, you will incur greater scrutiny.
+You will incur greater scrutiny if the enlargement is visible from the street.

 Structural Design

 Building an addition to a townhouse will involve structural work.
 The architecture and engineering team has to assess the existing conditions and determine a proper course of action.
-Also be aware that old townhouses can have existing problems that need to be fixed and this of course will impact your project budget.
+Also, be aware that old townhouses can have existing problems that need to be fixed, which will impact your project budget.

 Certificate of Occupancy

-If you are adding a floor to your townhouse, you will need a new Certificate of Occupancy.
-The architect will file an Alteration CO application (formerly known as Alt 1) with the NYC Department of Buildings.
-After all approvals are issued, the work is complete, all signoff paperwork is submitted, and inspections are passed, the DOB will issue a new C of O for the building.
+If you add a floor to your townhouse, you will need a new Certificate of Occupancy.
+The architect will file an Alteration CO Application (formerly known as Alt 1) with the NYC Department of Buildings.
+After all, approvals are issued, the work is complete, all signoff paperwork is submitted, and you pass inspections, the DOB will issue a new C of O for the building.

-I mention this because the process for getting a new C of O is quite involved and comes with additional requirements and inspections from DOB.
-You should always be prepared that this type of work is complicated, time consuming, and costly, but the bright side is that when it’s all done you have the completed home you wanted.
+I mention this because getting a new C of O is quite involved and comes with additional requirements and inspections from DOB.
+You should always be prepared that this type of work is complicated, time-consuming, and costly, but the bright side is that you have the completed home you want when it’s all done.

 Townhouse Addition in NYC